alifm-lif/Technical-QATest-LIF/README.md

-# Technical Test: QA Manual Engineer
+# Technical Test: QA Engineer

 ## 📌 Introduction
 This test is designed to evaluate your analytical thinking, testing logic, and documentation quality.
 The object of this test is the **"Sign Up, Login and Post"** feature on the Twitter (X) application.